Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

 The Patented RCLT HD is born

-- Relocate front axle so far forward it requires a new steering system,
+- Relocate front axle so far forward it requires a new complete heavy-duty steering system,

 - Unmatched IFS approach angle,